-As I walked through the castle gates I had a strange sensation.
+As I walked through the castle gates I had this strange sensation.
 It was almost as if I could ‘feel’ the history surrounding the place.
 Without a doubt this is one of the grandest castles in Scotland, and although it’s difficult to imagine the bloody events that took place here, you do tend to get that sort of uncanny, weird ‘feeling’.

 It stands on an old volcanic outcrop guarding the main route north into the Scottish Highlands.
-Although there is no confirmation as to when it was first built, references to it appear in historical records as far back as the early 12th Century.
+Although there is no confirmation as to exactly when it was first built, references to it appear in historical records as far back as the early 12th Century.

-Its most famous (or infamous) period was during the late 13th and early 14th centuries, when it played a prominent part in the conflict between England and Scotland.
+Its most famous (or infamous) period was during the late 13th and early 14th centuries, when it played a prominent part in the bitter conflict between England and Scotland.

-It was seized by Edward I of England in 1296, but in the following year the Scottish forces of William Wallace gathered at Stirling Bridge and overthrew the English in what is probably the most famous defeat ever suffered by an English army.
+It was seized by Edward I of England in 1296, but in the following year, 1297 the Scottish forces of William Wallace gathered at Stirling Bridge and overthrew the English in what is probably the most famous defeat ever suffered by an English army.